watem-sedem/watem-sedem.github.io/index.md

-# Welcome to CNWS
+# Welcome to CN-WS

-This website holds the documentation for CNWS and related projects.
+This website holds the documentation for CN-WS and related projects.
 The documentation is split into several sections:
 * cn-ws: core pascal code
 * python processing scripts
 * scripts to determine the R factor